-Skulduggery Pleasant has Darquesse, a mysterious figure who has been seen my many seers to destroy the world, and it turns out she's Valkyrie (or at least Valkyrie's true-name empowered alter-ego).
+- Skulduggery Pleasant has Darquesse, a mysterious figure who has been seen by many seers to destroy the world, and it turns out she's Valkyrie (or at least Valkyrie's true-name empowered alter-ego).

-Used to great effect in the 2010 Christmas Special, a awesome Yet Another Christmas Carol.
-The Doctor has tried to be The Ghost of Christmas Past, befriending a young Kazran and visiting him every Christmas for years in order to change him from the bitter shell of a man he is in the present.
-Amy then does her best being Ghost of Christmas Present, but no avail.
-Kazran, being Genre Savvy, challenges the Doctor to be his Ghost of Christmas Future.
+- Used to great effect in the 2010 Christmas Special, an awesome Yet Another Christmas Carol.
+The Doctor has tried to be The Ghost of Christmas Past, befriending the young Kazran Sardick and visiting him every Christmas for years in order to change him from the bitter shell of a man he is in the present.
+Amy then does her best being Ghost of Christmas Present, but to no avail.
+Kazran challenges the Doctor to be his Ghost of Christmas Future.

 Kazran: Why are you here?